 The amounts for Mr. Bensinger also reflect the value of his accrued pension benefits at his termination date, determined in the same manner as for Mr. Sullivan.
 Mr. Bensinger terminated employment with AIG on October 9, 2008.
 Under Mr. Bensinger's employment agreement, if Mr. Bensinger's resignation had been for "Good Reason," he also would be eligible for additional age and service credit under AIG's nonqualified pension plans.
-However, even with this additional credit, Mr. Bensinger's benefits under these plans were forfeited in 2008.
-If Mr. Bensinger had received additional age and service credit under AIG's tax-qualified retirement plan, which would have accrued if he were receiving other benefits under his employment agreement, his pension benefits would have had a total present value as of December 31, 2008, calculated using the assumptions set forth in footnote 2, of \$118,849; without that credit, his pension benefits would have had a total present value as of person benefits would have had a total present value as of person would have had a total present value as of person would have had a total present value as of December 31, 2008, calculated using the assumptions set forth in footnote 2, of \$118,849; without that credit, his pension benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would have had a total present value as of person benefits would accounts above the 401(k) annual limit, and the Executive Deferred Compensation Plan (EDCP), in which designated key employees also were eligible to participate.
-However, for certain current and former employees, including the named executives, payments of account balances will not be accelerated.
-AIG also maintains a U.S. tax-qualified (401(k)) defined contribution plan.
-Messrs.
-Neuger, Sullivan and Bensinger participated in the SISP, and Messrs.
-Herzog and Neuger participated in the EDCP.
-In addition, Mr. Herzog participated in the American General Supplemental Thrift Plan (AG Supplemental Plan) and Mr. Tse participated in AICSPF in connection with his years of service in Hong Kong.
+However, even with this additional credit, Mr. Bensinger would not have had enough years of service to be eligible for early retirement benefits under those plans.
+Consequently, Mr. Bensinger's benefits under these plans were forfeited in 2008.
+If Mr. Bensinger had received additional age and service credit under AIG's tax-qualified retirement plan, which would have accrued if he were receiving other benefits under his employment agreement, his pension benefits would have had a total present value as of December 31, 2008, calculated using the assumptions set forth in footnote 2, of \$118,849; without that credit, his pension benefits would have had a total present value of \$82,024 as of year-end.

-Nonqualified Deferred Compensation
+Nongualified Deferred Compensation